 You’ll find several benches at this platform, as well as across the elevated boardwalk.
 When you’re ready to take a break, a bench is never more than a few steps away.

-From here, continue past the observation platform and the trail will reach the north entrance at the 1.4-mile mark.
+Continue past the observation platform and the trail will reach the north entrance at the 1.4-mile mark.
 Simply turn left here to return to the parking area.

 Work began on the Neabsco Creek Boardwalk in late-2017.
 The wooden boardwalk in Northern Virginia opened to the public on June 1, 2019 – on National Trails Day.